zng-ui/zng/crates/cargo-zng/README.md

   Copies `path/bar.txt` to:
     target/foo.txt

-  Paths are relative to the Cargo workspace root.
+  Paths are relative to the Cargo workspace root
 ```

 #### `.zr-glob`